 - Reasonable pricing

-Fast scans that allow you to use your device unencumbered are the top trademark of a lightweight antivirus.
+Fast scans that let you use your device unencumbered are the hallmark of a lightweight antivirus.
 Most of our choices take less than 5 minutes, and none take more than 30 minutes for a full scan.
 This means that even if the scan does slow down your device, it will only be for a short time and cause minimal disruption.

 You’ll also want an AV with great third-party testing scores.
 Our choices passed our internal tests and were highly rated on AV-TEST, AV-Comparatives, and SE Labs, whenever applicable.